Richard Hoad has nearly 25 years of experience advising clients in intellectual property (IP) and technology disputes and transactions.

 Richard has advised clients in contentious patent matters across a broad spectrum of industries, including pharmaceuticals, medical devices, chemicals, engineering, mining, safety equipment, genetically modified crops, motor vehicles, textiles, consumer goods, electronic devices, payment systems, and information systems.

-Richard also has extensive experience in contentious trademark, passing off, confidential information, registered design, copyright, consumer law, and franchising matters.
+Richard also has extensive experience in contentious trademark, passing off, trade secrets, registered design, copyright, consumer law, and franchising matters.

-In addition, Richard advises clients on the commercial aspects of intellectual property law, including the protection of intellectual property rights, the drafting of commercialization and license agreements, and compliance with the Australian Consumer Law and the Franchising Code of Conduct.
+In addition to his contentious IP practice, Richard advises clients on intellectual property and technology transactions, the protection of intellectual property rights and trade secrets, trademark prosecution, and compliance with the Australian Consumer Law and the Franchising Code of Conduct.
+He also assists clients with the negotiation and drafting of research, collaboration, commercialization, franchise, distribution, and licensing agreements.

 Richard was called to give evidence as an independent expert witness on Australian trademark and contract law in proceedings before the High Court in Singapore.
-His contentious and noncontentious intellectual property experience has been recognized numerous times in IP Stars, IAM Patent 1000, World Trademark Review's WTR 1000, Best Lawyers in Australia, AsiaLaw, and Doyle's Guide.
+His contentious and noncontentious intellectual property experience has been recognized in Chambers, The Legal 500, IP Stars, IAM Patent 1000, World Trademark Review's WTR 1000, Best Lawyers, AsiaLaw, and Doyle's Guide.

 - University of Melbourne (LL.M.
 2006, with a specialization in Intellectual Property Law and Competition Law; B.A.
 Hons.
 1998 and LL.B.
 Hons.
 1998)